karbmk/CS4705-NLP/hw4/ReadMe.txt

     To evaluate the performance run:
       python eval_tagger.py tag_dev.key tag_dev.out
   Part 2:
-    Of the 2459 words to tag, my program gest 2226 correct, for an accuracy of ~ 90.5 %.
+    Of the 2459 words to tag, my program got 2226 correct, for an accuracy of ~ 90.5 %.
     Output from eval_tagger.py:
       2226 2459 0.905246034974
   Part 3: